Hanteng X5

-The Hanteng X5 is a compact crossover utility vehicle (CUV) produced by the Chinese manufacturer Hanteng Autos from 2016 until 2021.
+The Hanteng X5 is a compact crossover SUV produced by the Chinese manufacturer Hanteng Autos from 2016 until 2021.

 Overview

 The Hanteng X5 was introduced at the 2016 Guangzhou Auto Show.
 The Hanteng X5 compact CUV is Hanteng's second product and is positioned under the Hanteng X7 mid-size CUV.

 A facelift for the Hanteng X5 was first launched at the Guangzhou Auto Show in 2018, later relaunched as the 2020 model that meets the China-VI-b emissions standard.

 Interior

-The interior of the Hanteng X5 features a three-spoke steering wheel, a 8.8-inch floating multimedia LCD screen, solid wood trim and chrome-plated metal trim decorated door panels and center console.
+The interior of the Hanteng X5 features a three-spoke steering wheel, an 8.8-inch (223.5-mm) floating multimedia LCD screen, solid wood trim and chrome-plated metal trim decorated door panels and center console.